-In the Puerto Rico Radio Market Report/eBook, we report audience estimates for radio stations in the market as a whole.
+In the Puerto Rico Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service, we report audience estimates for radio stations in the market as a whole.

-In the TAPSCAN service, we report audience estimates for radio stations in the market as a whole and pretabulated estimates for each of the market's mercantile areas.
+In the TAPSCAN service, we report audience estimates for radio stations in the market as a whole and pre-tabulated estimates for each of the market's mercantile areas.